keenregen/SimpleStorage/README.md

 # Solidity Study 0
-## Simple Storage To Work On Remix
+## Simple Storage Contract To Work On Remix